damiancipolat/monorepo-serverless/README.md

 ### Decisions to be made:

-- **Do I use one or multiple package.json files?**
+- **Do I use one or multiple package.json files?** `Multiple files, one root file and others files per service.`

-sdfdsfds dgdf g

-- **How do I share common code and config between services?**
+- **How do I share common code and config between services?** `Multiple files, one root file and others files per service.`

-sdfsdfdsfdsfdsfdsf

 - **How do I share common config between the various serverless.yml?**

 sdfdsfdsfdsfdsfdgdfgdfg